bobpeulen/oracle_data_science_examples/README.md

 ## CTGAN in notebook session (generate_synthetic_data.ipynb)
 - Use CTGan to generate synthetic .csv file.
 From object storage to object storage
 - Use CTGan to generate synthetic data from autonomous database table, to a new, synthetic database table

+## Deploying GPT2
+- Using OCI Data Science to locally load and test GPT2 and storing the model in the Model Catalog
+- Deploying the GPT2 model and making a prediction using the deployed model